 Here is a running list of studies and other scientific evidence showing Remdesivir, a Gilead antiviral drug, is not safe for the treatment of COVID-19.
-The WHO advises *against* the use of Remdesivir for COVID-19, and, according to large amounts of data, the drug has serious side effects including acute liver failure.
+Note the WHO has advised *against* the use of Remdesivir for COVID-19 in the past, and, according to large amounts of data, the drug has serious side effects including acute liver failure.

 According to the U.S. Government Accountability Office (GAO) Remdesivir, a broad-spectrum antiviral drug (BSA), began its development at Gilead—a research-based biopharmaceutical company with a market cap of approximately $75 billion as of this writing—in 2009.
 Between then and 2014 “Gilead had synthesized the remdesivir compound, conducted and funded preclinical research that first identified and confirmed the antiviral activity of remdesivir and its parent compound against coronaviruses and other viruses, and had begun patenting the compounds.”

 Between 2013 and 2020, the Centers for Disease Control and Prevention (CDC), the Department of Defense (DOD), and the National Institutes of Health (NIH), conducted and funded preclinical research collaborations with Gilead that “helped to demonstrate remdesivir’s antiviral properties against multiple viruses.”

 GAO says that as of December 2020, federal funding for preclinical studies and clinical trials involving remdesivir totaled approximately $162 million; with $109.2 million of that coming from the NIH.
 The NIH also notes that “NIAID-supported investigators” have helped to develop remdesivir.